Reviewed by: Professional Visa Consultants team of BTW Visas (China Visa Experts)

 | Entry Type | Single / Double / Multiple |

-China does not offer visa-free entry or visa on arrival for Indian travelers.
-Therefore, all Indian citizens planning to visit China must apply for a visa through the Chinese Visa Application Service Center.
+Yes, Indian passport holders must obtain a visa before travelling to China.
+China does not offer visa-free entry or visa on arrival for Indian citizens.
+All applicants must apply through the Chinese Visa Application Service Center before departure.

 Important points to remember: